-We estimate the net proceeds we will receive from this sale of common shares, after payment of expenses related to the offering and underwriting discounts and commissions, will be approximately \$82.7 million.
-We intend to use the net proceeds of this offering to reduce outstanding notes payable of our corporate subsidiary; however we may use a portion of the proceeds to fund future investment activity.
-If the over-allotment options are exercised in full, we estimate that the additional net proceeds we will receive, after payment of expenses related to the offering and the underwriting discounts and commissions, will be approximately \$12.5 million.
-We intend to use the additional net proceeds of this offering to reduce outstanding notes payable; however, we may use a portion of the proceeds to fund future investment activity.
+We estimate the net proceeds we will receive from this sale of common shares, after payment of expenses related to the offering and underwriting discounts and commissions, will be approximately \$70.5 million.
+We intend to use the net proceeds of this offering to fund future investment activity, to reduce outstanding notes payable and for general corporate purposes.
+If the overallotment option is exercised in full, we estimate that the additional net proceeds we will receive, after payment of expenses related to the offering and the underwriting discounts and commissions, will be approximately \$10.6 million.
+We intend to use the additional net proceeds to fund future investment activity, to reduce outstanding notes payable and for general corporate purposes.